• Home

 PSave to Pinterest

-One goes to the table tonight, one goes in the freezer.
-If you only want one pan, cut everything in half — but make the full batch at least once and see how fast that second dish gets used.
+Here’s your warning: this recipe is designed to fill two 9×13 pans.
+One is going to the table this evening, the other is going in the freezer.
+If you want only one pan, just cut the recipe in half, but do a full batch at least once to see how quick that second pan gets used.

 Why This Casserole Works